gscbravo/inf/README.md

 page, or by typing a URL in the form of `/b/<board>`.
 Board names are case insensitive.

-The defaults for the forum can be configured in the file `config.toml` that is created once the program is run.
+The defaults for the forum can be configured in the file `config.ini` that is created once the program is run.
 Config file is read upon the program starting, so it will have to be restarted if config file changes are made.